January 24, 2023

 More difficult debugging

 Debugging will become more complex.
-It will not be as simple as checking browser extensions or network requests in your browser (especially if you are debugging someone else’s setup without having proper access to GTM container).
+It will not be as simple as checking browser extensions or network requests in your browser (especially if you are debugging someone else’s setup without having proper access to the GTM container).

 Just starting with GTM?
 Don’t jump into server-side just yet